3 women sue CBS News and Charlie Rose, alleging harassment

-NEW YORK (AP) — Three women who worked with Charlie Rose have filed a sexual harassment lawsuit against CBS News and the television journalist.
+NEW YORK (AP) — Three women who worked with Charlie Rose filed a sexual harassment lawsuit Friday against CBS News and the television journalist.

-It says the women, who were in their early 20s when they were hired, were subjected to “predatory behavior” including repeated physical and verbal sexual harassment as Rose inquired about their sex lives and boasted of his exploits with women.
+It said the women, who were in their early 20s when they were hired, were subjected to “predatory behavior,” including repeated physical and verbal sexual harassment as Rose inquired about their sex lives and boasted of his exploits with women.

 Rose was fired in November as “CBS This Morning” anchor.